Founder of Parallel

 A former teacher and trustee for the Brittle Bone Society, Samantha moved to London five years ago to peruse a career in acting.
 Making her debut in indie film Little Devil, she won best actress at the LA diversity film festival.
 Since the success of Little Devil, Samantha has featured in many projects including last year’s ground breaking Maltesers advert featuring disabled actors.

-Emily was born with Spinal Bifida.
+Emily was born with Spina Bifida.
 Despite her limited leg use, Emily is a ball playing, martial arts practiser, canvas painter, cartoonist and head of a new comic that's hoping to inspire a generation.

 Baroness Jane Campbell is a leading campaigner for equality and a respected advocate for the rights of disabled people.
 The Baroness, amongst her many achievements, has served as Commissioner of the Equality and Human Rights Commission from 2006-2008.